Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON
 			"Detect Plugins"			"0"

+			// Spawn Mutant Tanks during finales only.
+			// --
+			// 0: OFF, Mutant Tanks will spawn on any map.
+			// 1: ON, Mutant Tanks will only spawn on finale maps.
+			// 2: ON, Mutant Tanks will only spawn on non-finale maps.
+			// 3: ON, Mutant Tanks will only spawn on finale maps before the rescue vehicle is called.
+			// 4: ON, Mutant Tanks will only spawn on finale maps after the rescue vehicle is called.
+			"Finales Only"				"0"

+			// Kill Mutant Tanks that are idle for this many seconds.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 999999.0
+			"Idle Check"				"15.0"

+			// The range of types to check for.
+			// --
+			// Separate values with "-".
+			// --
+			// Value limit: 2
+			// Character limit for each value: 4
+			// --
+			// Minimum number for each value: 1
+			// Maximum number for each value: 1000
+			// --
+			// 1st number = Minimum value
+			// 2nd number = Maximum value
+			"Type Range"				"1-1000"
+		}
+		"Health"
+		{
+			// Base health given to all Mutant Tanks.
+			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: Disable this setting if it conflicts with other plugins.
+			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
+			// --
+			// Minimum: 0 (OFF)
+			// Maximum: 65535
+			"Base Health"				"0"

 			// Display Mutant Tanks' names and health.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.